• Skip to main content

 Hi friends!

-I wanted to kick off the week today by sharing a fun little project I put together over the weekend!
-A few months ago while my parents were visiting, they took Squish out to lunch at a local restaurant and when they sat down, the waitress gave him a metal lunchbox.
+One weekend when my oldest son was about 2, my parents took him out to lunch at a local restaurant and when they sat down, the waitress gave him a metal lunchbox.
 Inside was an assortment of toy cars and dinosaurs that proceeded to keep him occupied and in his seat for over an hour.
 If you have a two-year-old of your own, I’m sure you have no trouble relating to the fact that this is no easy feat.

-After my parents told me about their experience, I immediately added it to my mental checklist to make Squish a box of his own.
-Clearly it wasn’t at the top of the checklist since I just now got around to doing it…but nonetheless, it’s done now and I’m super excited with how it turned out.
+After my parents told me about their experience, I immediately added it to my mental checklist to make my son a box of his own and when I finally got around to it, it turned out really well.

 Learn how to make a busy box for toddlers.
 These boxes are easy to customize and perfect for keeping toddlers occupied at a restaurant, on a plane, while mom is nursing and more!

-We typically eat out at least twice a week and Squish is, for the most part, pretty well behaved.
-However, for a while now we’ve been relying pretty heavily on him watching a couple shows on the PBS app on my phone.
-While I don’t have a problem with that, I’ve noticed that lately tv shows aren’t holding his attention like they used to and he’s usually more interested in the random collection of cars, trains and playdough that I have in my purse.
+We tend to eat out 1-2 times per week and while my son was generally well-behaved, we did fall into the trap of relying on giving him the PBS app on my phone to watch a couple of shows so that we could eat our dinner.
+While I don’t have a problem with that, I started to notice that tv shows were not holding his attention like they used to and that he was usually more interested in the random collection of cars, trains and playdough that I kept in my purse.

 Learn how to make a busy box for toddlers.
 These boxes are easy to customize and perfect for keeping toddlers occupied at a restaurant, on a plane, while mom is nursing and more!